Once development is completed, we will schedule an appointment for the upcoming certification.

-Together the parties will schedule an appointment for the upcoming certification.
-Usually, certifications are performed remotely.
-At this point, the vendor will receive a detailed test scenario custom-built for his requirement.
-The certification appointment is to be scheduled in such a way that the vendor has sufficient time to prepare his solution.
+At this point, you will receive a detailed test scenario custom-built for your requirements, which will be used as guidelines for the certification call.
+The certification appointment is to be scheduled in such a way that you have the sufficient time to prepare your solution.

-During the first certification phase, the interface is tested in a lab (within test environment).
-The vendor will present his prepared interface implementation.
-Together with the vendor, GUBSE’s team will peruse the test scenario step by step.
+During this first step, the interface is tested in a lab (within SIHOT test environment).
+You will be requested to provide the interface implementation, which will be assessed in the test scenario step by step with SIHOT’s team.

-The second part of certification is subject to the interface having been tested successfully in the lab.
-Should the vendor not be able to pass the lab-test, another appointment for the first part of the certification needs to be scheduled.
+Should you be not be able to pass the lab-test, another appointment for the first part of the certification needs to be scheduled.

 Project time schedule

 A general project milestone plan is proposed below.
 The time schedule will be specified once the actual project begins.